 On the left side of the main window, you can see your fonts, on the right side, you can determine which fonts should be displayed, which text should be written and which export format should be used.

-After you have selected your desired export format, you can click on the button "Export" in order to print or save as file your current font list.
+After you have selected your desired export format, you can click on the button "Export" (or "Print") in order to save as file or print your current font list.
+In addition to printing, the following export formats are supported: images (PNG, JPG or BMP), Word documents (DOCX), Open Document Text documents (ODT), RTF documents and web pages in HTML format.

 Under "Which text should be written", you can define both, text to be written in the corresponding font and/or text that should be outputted in the default font.
-In the screenshot, we can see the default settings: We are outputting the text "Example Text" with using the font and we are outputting the name of the font using the default font.
-You can enter arbitrary sentences, letters, some placeholders and other characters here, of course also Unicode characters.
+In the screenshot, we can see the default settings: We are writing the text "Example Text" with using the font and we are writing the name of the font using the default font.
+You can enter arbitrary sentences, letters, placeholders and other characters here, of course also Unicode characters.

 Filter and Font Variants